 Online Actuary Science Diploma and Certificate Programs

-Available through the Society of Actuaries (SOA), the Online Fundamentals of Actuarial Practice (FAP) program is designed for individuals who wish to be admitted as an Associate of the SOA and are currently involved in the actuarial profession.
+Available through the Society of Actuaries (SOA), the online Fundamentals of Actuarial Practice (FAP) program is designed for individuals who wish to earn the Associate of the Society of Actuaries (ASA) credential and are currently involved in the actuarial profession.
 Introductory topics provide an overview of traditional areas of actuary practice, including property and casualty insurance, life insurance, retirement benefits and health insurance.
 Course content presents various aspects of the business environment and asks students to examine real-world actuarial issues by studying the control cycle as a framework for problem solving.
 Students learn practical techniques to assist in their day-to-day responsibilities as actuaries.

 The Role of the Professional Actuary Module

 Instruction provides a basic overview of actuarial functions and work opportunities, including the major areas of practice and required professional skills.
 Focus is placed on the control cycle model.

 This module provides students with a foundation for identifying and defining problems within the practice areas.
 Students learn to understand the risk involved in various actuarial problems and the commonalities found among them.